Review: Smoki Moto

 Culinary highlights

 For mains, the Wagyu Soboro Sotbap brought together broth-cooked rice, minced wagyu and fresh chilli in a pot that felt immediately comforting.
 The Signature Butcher’s Box quickly became our table favourite.
 The chef prepared each cut on the charcoal grill at our table to our preferred level of doneness, from wagyu tteok galbi made with A5 Japanese and Australian wagyu to classic dry-aged wagyu ribeye, marinated short rib, and grain-fed tenderloin.
+Don’t miss the certified Hanwoo beef, one of South Korea’s most prized native breeds, which is a highlight on the menu.

 The set was even better with the banchan, from sharp kimchi to fresh salads and zucchini.
 The garlic tallow fries and kimchi fries are must-orders.